-- the code is indented with 2 space characters, - lines must not contain tab characters and must not end with spaces, - in the functions structure, the code delimiters must contain the function name surrounded with a \$ character (or \$do\$ for code blocks), - variables names are prefixed with v for simple variables or r for RECORD type variables, - the code must be compatible with all PostgreSQL versions supported by the current E-Maj version.
+- the code is indented with 2 space characters, - lines must not contain tab characters, must not be longer than 140 characters long and must not end with spaces, - in the functions structure, the code delimiters must contain the function name surrounded with a \$ character (or \$do\$ for code blocks), - variables names are prefixed with $v{\rm f}$ for simple variables or $r{\rm f}$ for RECORD type variables, - the code must be compatible with all PostgreSQL versions supported by the current E-Maj version.
 When this is strictly necessary, the code may be differenciated depending on the PostgreSQL version.